-I also supervise archaeological projects for MSc and PhD candidates and undergraduates, as well as BSc Health Science and Physiology projects.
+I also supervised archaeological projects for MSc and PhD candidates and undergraduates, as well as BSc Health Science and Physiology projects.

-In 2015, I convened the First International Weather Beaten Archaeology Conference, held at IT Sligo and attended by 133 people.
-In 2019 I organised ICAP2019, the 13th International Conference on Archaeological Prospection, which was been awarded to IT Sligo.
+In 2015, I convened the First International Weather Beaten Archaeology Conference, held at IT Sligo and in 2019 I organised ICAP2019, the 13th International Conference on Archaeological Prospection at IT Sligo.

 2002-2019 Director & Senior Geophysicist, Earthsound Archaeological Geophysics, Ireland